Vocabulary for IELTS

 Meaning: Predict

-Sentence: Many cricket experts prognosticate that T20 cricket would grow by leaps and bounds for the next 30 years.
+Sentence: Many cricket experts prognosticate that T20 cricket will grow exponentially for the next 30 years.

 17. Dreadful: Disastrous

-Question: How to handle challenging times as a leader?
+Question: How do you handle challenging times as a leader?

 18. Bucolic: Rural